DamoM73/turtle_vid_tute/lesson_3.md

 - &rarr; increases `x`
 - &larr; decreases `x`

-Now that we know coordinates we can tell the our turtle to go to a specific coordinates.
+Now that we know coordinates we can tell our turtle to go to a specific coordinates.

 ### Using `goto()` to draw